 This is the third article in a three-part series.
 We’re discussing three ways to get better-tasting, purer drinking water for your home or office.
 We also want to protect the environment.
 We will list all three, then deal with the third option, a Reverse Osmosis (OS) filtering system.
 The three ways are

-use a pitcher filter, such as Brita offers;
+- pitcher filter, such as Brita offers;

-use a faucet-mounted filter, such as PUR offers;
+- faucet-mounted filter, such as PUR offers;

 If you missed the second article, which was on faucet-mounted filters, you can go back to it here.

 The third way to filter water is with a Reverse Osmosis (OS) filtering system, such as Crescent Hills Water offers.